What developers should know about security with Troy Hunt

 Michaela: [00:55:15] Okay.
 And then do you pointed to a server where you can, for example, download the data or how does that work?

-Troy: [00:55:20] Yeah, so very often, and as I’ve done a number of talks where I explain and show this, but very often people will do things like put it on mega trends, EDS, so mega trends.
-It is a really great file sharing platform though.
+Troy: [00:55:20] Yeah, so very often, and as I've done a number of talks where I explain and show this, but very often people will do things like put it on Mega.nz.
+So, Mega.nz is a really great file sharing platform though.

 They'll drop the data in there and then they'll send me a link and then I'd download it and verify it.
 And if it's all legit, load it up.